-In 2015 his first CD “Invitation to Dance”, a collection of western dance music from Bach to Piazzolla has appeared in collaboration with the austrian label “Gramola” and received high acclaim by the critics.
+In 2015 his first CD Invitation to Dance, a collection of dance music throughout the centuries from Bach to Piazzolla has appeared in collaboration with the Austrian label Gramola and received high acclaim by the critics.

 Since spring 2017 he is teaching at his own class in the Prayner Conservatory of Music in Vienna and is currently under contract by the Vienna State Opera/Vienna Philharmonic Orchestra.